liangliang678/NUS_CS3237/README.md

 ### Action

-The first action will push data to bucket.
+The first action will push data to the bucket.
 Select MQTT Topic for `Type of trigger`, select Insert to Device Bucket for `Type of action`.
 Select your device and Subscribe to your MQTT Topic (which is `data`).
-Do notice that you need to create this action for every devices.
+Do notice that you need to create this action for every device.

-The second action will call analysis program periodically.
+The second action will call classification program periodically.
 Select Schedule for `Type of trigger`, select Run Analysis for `Type of action`.
-Set interval to 1 minute and select your analysis program.
+Set interval to 1 minute and select your classification analysis.

 The third action will call summury program periodically.
 Select Schedule for `Type of trigger`, select Run Analysis for `Type of action`.
 Set Trigger to By date and set Recurrence options as your want.
+Select your summury analysis.

 ### Register a new device